DGC Applications Hub

 Preparation is the key to a successful interview.

 Do your research about the course you’re applying for and why you think the course would benefit you.
 Think about the type of questions you may be asked and prepare some answers so you’re ready and feel confident with your answers.
+You might want to practice with a friend or family member so you feel confident saying your answers out loud.

 Make sure you have everything you need for the interview.
 Some courses will ask for a short task or information about specific subjects to know about.
+Check your emails to find out what you have been asked to prepare for your interview with.

 Your interview may take place on Microsoft Teams.
 Make sure you have downloaded Microsoft Teams onto a device you intend to use during the interview.
 If you’re unsure what to do, follow this quick guide: